-Active strategies can be appropriate depending on the circumstance and, as I also wrote, “if investing in an active strategy makes an investor feel more comfortable and will help them to stick to a plan more easily then, regardless of the relative performance versus an index, it might be the correct choice.”
+Active strategies can be appropriate depending on the circumstance and, as we also wrote, “if investing in an active strategy makes an investor feel more comfortable and will help them to stick to a plan more easily then, regardless of the relative performance versus an index, it might be the correct choice.”

-I’m just hoping that the next time you hear a bull or bear market pitch, you will ponder how it is being presented, the emotions it invokes, and how it might be designed to drive investor behavior.
+We are just hoping that the next time you hear a bull or bear market pitch, you will ponder how it is being presented, the emotions it invokes, and how it might be designed to drive investor behavior.

 Remember, “Never ask a barber if you need a haircut.”

 Instead, consider this quote from David Swensen, who on behalf of Yale has proven himself to be one of the most successful investors in the world across many market cycles: